 2. Move your database into a CRM

 A lot of schools are heavy spreadsheet users.
 While spreadsheets are easy for anyone in your team to update, they are time-consuming to manage as they require significant manual data entry to keep them up to date.
-It’s also hard to analyze your database, move the data into other applications (like your learning management system) or run reports with it.
+It’s also hard to analyse your database, move the data into other applications (like your learning management system) or run reports with it.

 CRMs can help you keep data consistent across all of your school systems, as they usually integrate with each other.
 This means that when one record is updated, the update can be translated across your other systems, reducing incorrect or outdated information

-3. Create personalized messaging
+3. Create personalised messaging

 Now that your contacts are segmented into groups, you can start creating targeted communication that addresses the things that they would be interested in, or that would affect their family.
-For example, if you have a segment of parents with one child enrolled in school, send out targeted messaging about discounts for enrolling siblings around enrollment periods.
+For example, if you have a segment of parents with one child enrolled in school, send out targeted messaging about discounts for enrolling siblings around enrolment periods.
 If you have a segment of families who are interested in music, send them targeted messaging about your school’s music program.

 4. Check-in regularly and track engagement

-A family may sit in your database for years before they will be ready to enroll their child.
+A family may sit in your database for years before they will be ready to enrol their child.
 Use your CRM to set up regular check-ins and touchpoints with the prospective family to ensure your school is kept top-of-mind.
 Whether it’s email communication about school news, invitations to tours and open days or phone calls to simply check-in, CRMs allow you to track all of your communications and touchpoints.

 This gives your team a better picture of how a prospective family has interacted with your school, and how to engage them in the future.

-It’s comforting to know that some of the most valuable information you need to leverage enrollments is already contained within your school records.
+It’s comforting to know that some of the most valuable information you need to leverage enrolments is already contained within your school records.
 However, it can be overwhelming to put it to use.
 If you are interested in exploring a custom school CRM, talk to the friendly Digistorm team for more information